linhbngo/linhbngo.github.io/_csc418-587/02-javascripts.md

     - Run `node main.js` in the terminal
     - Bring up a browser and enter `localhost:3000/about` or `localhost:3000/contact`

+{% enddetails %}

-### Lesson 7 – Capstone: Create the first web server with HTTP and Node.js
+{% details Lesson 7 – Capstone: Create the first web server with HTTP and Node.js %}

 Carrying out the following steps to create your first web application project: